acidgenomics/koopa/README.md

 ### SSH key

-On Linux, koopa will launch `ssh-agent` and attempt to import the default SSH key at `~/.ssh/id_rsa` if the key file exists.
-If you have a different default SSH key, it can be defined manually using the `SSH_KEY` variable.
+On Linux, koopa will launch `ssh-agent` and attempt to import the default SSH key at `~/.ssh/id_rsa`, if the key file exists.
+A different default key can be defined manually using the `SSH_KEY` variable.

 ```
 export SSH_KEY="${HOME}/.ssh/id_rsa"